Trudeau revokes emergency powers after Canada blockades end

 The trucker protest grew until it closed a handful of Canada-U.S. border posts and shut down key parts of the capital for more than three weeks.
 But all border blockades have now ended and the streets around the Canadian Parliament are quiet.

 “We were very clear that the use of the emergencies act would be limited in time,” Trudeau said.
-“We said we would lift it as soon as possible.”

 Trudeau had warned earlier this week there were some truckers just outside Ottawa who might be planning further blockades or occupations.
 His public safety minister also said there was an attempt to block a border crossing in British Columbia over the weekend.